apjames93/warp-lambda-starter/docs/index.md

 4. Builds just the `libpq` client library
 5. Copies the resulting `.so` and headers into `libpq_layer/lib` and `libpq_layer/include/libpq`
 6. Creates a symlink for `libpq.so`
-7. Optionally zips the result for manual upload
+7. Optionally zips the result for manual upload.
+AWS SAM will handle this when we deploy

 This ensures that everything inside the `libpq_layer` folder is Lambda-compatible and can be reused across builds.